erinmoneil2/UFOs/README.md

 ## Summary

 # Date Ranges
 One drawback to the search filters is for the dates.
 The user would have to know the exact data of a UFO sighting in order to search for a specific sighting.
 If a user were trying to do research on a date range, for example all of the sightings in a certain location for the month of June in 2007, they would be unable to do so because the criteria needs a month/day/year specific input.
-One recommendation I would have is to be able to finter by a range of dates instead of one spefici day.
+One recommendation I would have is to be able to finter by a range of dates instead of one specific day.

 <img width="1416" alt="Screen Shot 2022-01-09 at 11 20 55 AM" src="https://user-images.githubusercontent.com/92831268/148697459-c8ad2018-4675-4abd-95e2-a9aa9e2a68d1.png">

 # Exact Matches
 In order to use the filters, the search inputs ahve to be exact matches for the filters to work properly.
 For example, if the used wanted to search for all of the sightings in Grants Pass, the user would have to input in the search criteria "grants pass" because that is how the city is written in the data.js file and we have filtered for an exact match.
-If the user were to input "Grants Pass" using capitol letter, the output would appear as below with no data entries.
-If the user did not have knowledge of the data.js file (or the search filter on the beginning of the page did not show 'grants pass' as one of the first entries), the user would likely think that there were no UFP sightings in Grants Pass.
+If the user were to input "Grants Pass" using capitol letters, the output would appear as below with no data entries.
+If the user did not have knowledge of the data.js file (or the search filter on the beginning of the page did not show 'grants pass' as one of the first entries), the user would likely think that there were no UFO sightings in Grants Pass.
 A recommendation would be to have the search filter loosely equal to the search, rather than an exact match.

 <img width="1418" alt="Screen Shot 2022-01-09 at 11 24 04 AM" src="https://user-images.githubusercontent.com/92831268/148697500-e7cd6fc9-723e-4a3e-a402-5a549108ec2a.png">